 Fort Saskatchewan Pottery Guild – A Member of Your Community

 The Fort Saskatchewan Pottery Guild has been an active member of the Fort region since 1965, when it opened its doors on 101st street in the basement of the old community hall.
-In the 49 years since, the Guild has participated in numerous community events and opened its doors to all ages to learn and practice the art of working with clay.
+Since then, the Guild has participated in numerous community events and opened its doors to people of all ages to learn and practice the art of working with clay.
 Our guild members, who largely live and work in the Fort, study all aspects of the art of pottery.
-In so doing, they also volunteer their time and expertise to offer classes and workshops that stimulate the creative juices and encourage future potters to “get dirty and play with clay.”
+They also volunteer their time and expertise to offer classes and workshops that stimulate the creative juices and encourage future potters to “get muddy with us.”

 Our community programs range from special events such as birthday parties to ongoing, regularly scheduled sessions developed in conjunction with various associations.
 Some of the programs are as follows.

 Saturday Kids ‘n Clay – For children 8 years of age and older, focussing on handbuilding techniques.

 Teen Throwing – an after school program offered to teens ages 12 and older.

 Early-Out Program – We offer a class for children between 8 and 14yrs of age, one Wednesday each month when the schools dismiss at 2 p.m..